karaokeresearch/hellaprompter/README.md

 Basics of how to use socketprompter
 * Download it
-* Modify script.txt to your own teleprompter script - use http://dan.hersam.com/tools/smart-quotes.html to remove any funny looking characters if you pasted from Word or Google Docs.
-Download-as Plain Text from Google Docs and there should be no problem.
+* Modify script.txt to your own teleprompter script - use http://dan.hersam.com/tools/smart-quotes.html to remove any funny-looking characters if you pasted from Word or Google Docs.
+But if you just Download-as Plain Text from Google Docs and there should be no problem.
 * Run:

        npm install